TopoPrune: Robust Data Pruning via Unified Latent Space Topology: Introduction

-In this work, we introduce \sys, a novel framework that resolves the challenge of geometric brittleness by leveraging topological analysis \citep{topo0}.
-To those unfamiliar, topology is a branch of geometry concerned with the properties of a space that are preserved under continuous deformations like stretching and bending, but not tearing.
-A classic example is that, in a topological sense, a coffee mug and a donut are equivalent as one can be deformed into the other while preserving the single hole that defines them both.
-By focusing on this stable, intrinsic structure (the hole) rather than the transient, extrinsic geometric measurements (like distance or curvature), we can analyze the feature embeddings of datasets with a stable, topological metric.
-This allows \sys to achieve exceptional stability to slight perturbations in the feature embedding space, caused by noisy features or those arising from different feature embeddings across architectures \citep{ph1, ph4}.
-This enables the use of proxy models \citep{proxy0} or the direct use of the vast corpus of pretrained and foundational models to generate coresets without the need for retraining a specific model from scratch.
+In this work, we introduce \sys, a novel framework that resolves the challenge of geometric brittleness by leveraging topology \citep{topo0, beyondeuclid}, which studies properties of space that are preserved under continuous deformations such as stretching and bending.
+As a canonical illustration, a coffee mug and a torus (donut) are topologically homeomorphic, one can be continuously deformed into the other because they share the same fundamental invariant (a single hole).
+By focusing on these stable, intrinsic invariants rather than transient, extrinsic geometric measurements (such as distance or curvature), we can analyze the latent space of datasets with a stable, topological metric.
+This structural focus allows \sys to achieve exceptional robustness against embedding perturbations; whether caused by isotropic noise, anisotropic distortion, or shifts across varying network architectures \citep{ph1, ph4}.
+This enables the use of proxy models \citep{proxy0} or off-the-shelf pretrained models for coreset generation without retraining.